Rexarrior/docx_to_md/memory-bank/progress.md

 - Document model classes have been implemented
 - DocxParser has been implemented and enhanced to preserve document flow
 - Table detection issue has been resolved
-- Ready to begin implementing MarkdownWriter
+- MarkdownWriter has been implemented
+- The conversion pipeline is now functional

 ## What Works
 - **Document Model**: